Tanathorn-Rin/Tanathorn-Rin/README.md

 Hi 👋 My name is Tanathorn
 ==========================

-I'm a fresh graduated student passionate about Cybersecurity, Web Development, Mobile Development and blockchain technology.
+I'm a fresh graduated student passionate about Cybersecurity, Web Development, Mobile Development, and Blockchain technology.
 I love diving into tech, building cool stuff, and constantly learning new things.

 ### 🔍 Currently exploring topics in: